 Returning to the present in his space station Graymalkin, Cable learns about the assassination attempt.
 He also learns that he is the prime suspect.
-Seeking to clear his name, Cable determines to find and kill Stryfe and figures that Department K will have the most information on the Mutant Liberation Front.
+Seeking to clear his name, Cable determines to find and kill Stryfe.
+Cable figures that Department K will have the most information on the Mutant Liberation Front.
 It appears that someone has already beaten him to the Canadian facility, as all the guards are engaged elsewhere.
-Cable simply walks in the Records Room and meets up with Wolverine and Bishop.
-These men were there to find information on Cable and a battle ensues.
-Cable eventually surrenders on the condition that the other men will let him explain his position.
-Bishop is wary but Wolverine gives Cable a chance.
-The men escape the facility and Cable bodyslides them all to Graymalkin.
+Cable simply walks into the Records Room and meets up with Wolverine and Bishop, who were there to find information on Cable.
+A battle ensues, with Cable eventually surrendering on the condition that the other men will let him explain his position.
+Bishop is wary, but Wolverine gives Cable a chance.
+Together, they escape the facility and Cable bodyslides them all to Graymalkin.

 While the X-Universe tries to pick up the pieces resulting from Stryfe's machinations, Cable is temporally displaced.
 He is able to find his way back to his home in the future.
 He resolves to find Kane and return to the past.
 He enters a Clan Chosen safehouse just after the Flatliners attack.
 Cable helps his team blast through the mercenaries and then informs them that he needs their help getting Kane back to the past.
 Oddly, Cable has grown a very uncharacteristic goatee.